Does caffeine help with cramps? Caffeine is the most popular drink on the planet. But does caffeine intake cause painful menstrual cramps?

 How we metabolize caffeine; is influenced by our genetics, age, weight, liver health, and tolerance.
 According to the FDA, 400 mg of caffeine per day is safe for most adults (around four cups of coffee).

-The presence of caffeine in coffee is reported to stimulate estrogen, which causes your periods to come early.
+Also, the presence of caffeine in coffee is reported to stimulate estrogen, which causes your periods to come early.
 Caffeine is also a chemical known for relieving pain during menstruation.
-Dr. Sarita Gupta, a gynecologist, shares her opinion, “there are certain foods recommended during menstruation to relieve pain.
-Coffee is the most prominent among them because of caffeine and its migraine and headache relieving properties.”

-Because the uterus is a muscular organ, prostaglandins cause the uterine muscles to contract.
-That allows the uterine lining to be shed as a period.
+Because the uterus is a muscular organ, prostaglandins cause the uterine muscles to contract which allows the uterine lining to be shed as a period.

 As a result, caffeine can prevent even more oxygen from reaching an already oxygen-depleted uterus.
 That results in more acute and frequent period pains.